MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 ## Broken trust between computers and domain

 > ![NOTE]
-> This suspicious activity was deprecated and only appears in ATA versions prior to 1.9.
+> The Broken trust between computers and domain alert was deprecated and only appears in ATA versions prior to 1.9.

 **Description**

-Broken trust means that Active Directory security requirements may not be in effect for the computers in question.
-This is often considered a baseline security and compliance failure and a soft target for attackers.
-In this detection, an alert is triggered if more than 5 Kerberos authentication failures are seen from a computer account in 24 hours.
+Broken trust means that Active Directory security requirements may not be in effect for these computers.
+This is considered a baseline security and compliance failure and a soft target for attackers.
+In this detection, an alert is triggered if more than five Kerberos authentication failures are seen from a computer account within 24 hours.

 **Investigation**

-Is the computer in question allowing domain users to log on?
+Is the computer being investigated allowing domain users to log on?
 - If yes, you may ignore this computer in the remediation steps.

 **Remediation**